ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 #### State Explosion

 Symbolic execution explores all possible paths through a program.
-If the program is large, or contains many branches, this can become computationly very intensive.
+If the program is large, or contains many branches, this can become computationally very intensive.
 This issue is known as "state explosion".
 While the relative simplicity of most smart contracts limits the impact, you should be aware that exploration of very large or complex contract systems may become very time consuming.